- Adventure Playground

 Children are not permitted to go to local shops to buy lunches.
 Please check that your child has enough, or alternatively not too much lunch or morning tea.
 Children are not to bring sweets or fizzy drinks to school.
 A lunch service is offered every day through ezlunch.
 Click here for ezlunch menu.
 Click here to join ezlunch and Click here to place an order.
 All orders are delivered to the office and collected by the children.

 Canned drinks are discouraged.
 We request that parents securely tighten drink bottles before they are placed in school bags.

 Children with special requirements must lodge their medicines with the School Secretary at the office and complete the appropriate form.
 Click here to download form.
 Office staff are responsible for administering medication.

 To assist office staff please send any money to school in an envelope and clearly marked with your child’s name, room number, the amount and what it is for.
 The bringing of large sums of money to school is not encouraged.

 “Our Best Always”

-A pre-school morning is held for New Entrant children and their parents shortly before their intake into the Junior Department.
+A pre-school morning is held for New Entrant children and their parents shortly before their intake into the Junior Syndicate.
 Morning tea is provided.
 Please click here for more information regarding new entrants and enrolment.

 Archived newsletters will also be available on the school website.
 The Board of Trustees publishes an additional newsletter after each of its meetings throughout the year.
 Click here to view the latest board newsletter.
 Newsletters in paper form are available from the front desk at the school office.

-Each year a production is presented to parents and friends.
+On Alternate years a production is presented to parents and friends.
 It may be a play, musical or based around an Arts theme.